 Generic Name: immune globulin intravenous

-Note: This document contains side effect information about immune globulin intravenous.
-Some of the dosage forms listed on this page may not apply to the brand name Privigen.
+Note: This page contains side effects data for the generic drug immune globulin intravenous.
+It is possible that some of the dosage forms included below may not apply to the brand name Privigen.

 For the Consumer